Why Acuity-Based Assignments?

 This will take more of Nurse Abby’s time than otherwise needed, but if not done, the number of nurse calls may increase, interrupting workflow and time with patients downstream.

 Third, the patients may experience a sense of loss or a feeling of unimportance when Nurse Ryan doesn’t come back—especially Patient Bartlett who values the rapport they’d developed.

 This may spur patients to ill-advised and unwise thoughts of independence, and putting patients at an increased risk of patient falls.

 How might these scenarios impact patient outcomes?
 We can’t know.
 But, we do know that Continuity of Care has a significant impact on patient outcomes.
-AcuityPlus takes Continuity of Care into consideration when creating staffing assignments.
+AcuityPlus takes Continuity of Care into consideration when creating nursing assignments.

 Most U.S. hospitals have hundreds of nurses, some have thousands.
 Saving just 10% in typical overtime expenditures saves hundreds of thousands of dollars.
 A 250-bed hospital can save approximately a half million dollars each year.